rohittcodes/autoagentdesk/README.md

 ## Technology Stack
 - Python
-- Gemini AI API - (to be replaced with OpenAI API)
+- MultiModel support (Groq AI, Gemini AI, OpenAI, Anthropic)
 - Fluvio (for log streaming) - (status: in progress)
-- LangChain (for natural language processing)
+- LangChain
-- Chromadb (for vector storage)
+- Chromadb
-- FastAPI (for building APIs)
+- FastAPI
 - Docker (for containerization) - not yet implemented
 - Redis (for caching) - not yet implemented
 - PostgreSQL (for database storage) - not yet implemented